ImAwsumm/dotfiles/c-scripts/README.md

 This will compile both c source code files into a single binary.
 If it produces any errors, make sure to report it as an issue in the parent github repo.

+-std=c99 will display errors one could encounter while compiling this with a compiler using the C99 standard